 When the tummy feels round and hard.
 Either over-feeing, or insufficient toileting, or parasites.

 Should be done after every feed, stroke (but do not put pressure) on the lower tummy with tissue or cotton wool until you get results.
 Independent from about 6 weeks.
 Normal squirrel poo is in mustard-coloured pellets while they are on milk.

 5 to 8 weeks – bigger cage, but not a high one, in case the squirrels fall.
 Gradually reduce the heat.
 Blanket or nest, water, solid food, low things to climb on, things to chew.
-From this age squirrels shouldn’t be kept on their own, but in groups of 2 or 3.
+From this age squirrels shouldn’t be kept on their own, but in groups of at least 2 or 3.

 8 to 12 weeks – big cage the squirrels can practise their climbing in.
 Leave the window in the room open to acclimatize them to outside temperatures.
 Nest, water, solid food, blanket or similar on the bottom to “dig” into, perches, things to chew.